Discover the Sacred Lace of France

-A secluded cloister of French nuns continues a stunning tradition of French lace-making
+A secluded cloister of French nuns continues the beautiful tradition of French lacemaking

 There is a fabric most rare and precious.
-Its motifs spun from gold and linen thread as thin as angels hair.
-For centuries, the women who hold the secret of this sacred stitch say to gaze at its beauty is to see a reflection of God.
+Its motifs spun from gold and linen thread as thin as angels’ hair.
+For centuries, the women who hold the secret of this sacred stitch say that to gaze at its beauty is to see a reflection of God.

 Mother Colette’s profile is obscured by the wall between us.
 Not a solid wall, but a grid of metal bars.
 On one side, a life of solitude, prayer and purity; on the other, the secular world.

 Curiosity, and the quest for historical sites preserving France’s finest handmade needle lace led to this Benedictine monastery in the village of Argentan, about 250 kilometres west of Paris.

 History books paint a legacy of epic survival dating back to the 6th century — it was raided by Vikings, dispersed by the French Revolution and bombed during the Second World War.
 After each adversity, the community of devout Benedictine sisters would humbly rebuild in the shadows and continue a contemplative life of prayer.
 The prestige saved the community from expulsion, and its sacred stitches continue to be held in great esteem.

 “The lace of Argentan originates in Venice; we are creating it with a thread that comes from Belgium and needles that come from England — and with that we produce a very refined French product.”